 Great managers understand their staff’s WIIFM needs.

-You should ask you staff for their vision on how they what they work to be, not just now but in the future.
+You should ask you staff for their vision on how they what their work to be, not just now but in the future.

 When you have a good sense for each staff member’s personal WIIFMs, you can then make sure to address their emotional and practical needs at work and even use them to your favor as team leader.
 When you make decisions your team may not at first understand, you will often be able to get people on board not just by explaining the team purpose of the decision but by connecting that decision to a WIIFM need or, if not possible, through offering a WIIFM reward for trusting you and believing in your decision.
 For example to motivate a young ambitious staff member to work extra hours on a project you may get him to see the value of that extra work by promising to tutor him through the experience and saying it could stand him on firm ground for promotion in the future.
 Likewise a more experienced team player may be brought on board by offering to consult them through the process of implementing the change.